Sheep-y/Modnix/README.md

 ## Modder Features

-1. Mods can be built to support both PPML and Modnix.
-2. Display mod information and documents to users, such as author, links, readme, changelog etc.
+1. Display mod information and documents to users, such as author, links, readme, changelog etc.
-3. Mod are placed in their own folder, with optional round-trip json config managed by Modnix.
+2. Mod are placed in their own folder, with optional round-trip json config.
-4. Declarative mod dependencies, conflicts, and avoidances.
+3. Declarative mod dependencies, conflicts, and avoidances.
 Opt-in pre-splash loading and lazy loading.
-5. Extensible API for mod config, unified background logger, query game versions, get mod list etc.
+4. Extensible API for mod config, unified background logger, query game versions, get mod list etc.
-6. (Modnix 3) Plain-text action mods supported by action handlers, such as PPDefModifier (v1.7 and up).
+5. (Modnix 3) Plain-text Action Mods supported by action handlers, such as PPDefModifier (v1.7 and up).
+6. (Modnix 3) Plain-text Mod Packs that bundles and pre-configure other mods.

 See the [Wiki](https://github.com/Sheep-y/Modnix/wiki#wiki-wrapper) for mod specs.